Autistic masking: Research

 There are some research studies centered around the experiences of masking by comparing different groups of neurotypes.
 In 2021, researchers conducted an online survey comparing masking experiences between autistic, non-autistic neurodivergent, and neurotypical groups.
 They found that the behavior of masking is shared across all types of people, but some aspects of masking are more specific to autism, such as sensory suppression and suppression of stimming.
 Researchers also recreated this study in a workplace context and examined workplace masking experiences for autistic, non-autistic, and neurotypical adults in the UK.
 They reported a large overlap amongst the three groups.
 Both neurodivergent and neurotypical people adopted masking strategies to achieve social goals, indicating that masking is a common experience, rather than one exclusive to autistic individuals.

 There has also been qualitative research focused on the autistic experiences of masking.
 A study in 2022 conducted semi-structured interviews with twenty autistic teenagers and observed that masking is associated with mental health (but not necessarily in a linear relationship) and how both of them are affected by social and environmental factors.
 Researchers stressed the need to approach masking, authenticity, and mental health through the context of people's identities and the environment, providing implications for diagnostic services and interventions.
 There have been comparisons between masking and passing.

-In addition to masking, researchers investigated the "authenticity" autistic people feel while socializing and observed that supportive environments, such as being around people who accept and understand them, can lead to self-awareness and create more positive socializing experiences than camouflaging.
+In addition to masking, researchers investigated the "authenticity" autistic people feel while socializing and observed that supportive environments, such as being around people who accept and understand them, can lead to self-awareness, reduced stress, and more positive socializing experiences than camouflaging.
 However, this doesn't imply that autistic "masking" is equivalent to non-authenticity.
 Researchers proposed that the focus should not be encouraging masking but promoting autistic authenticity, creating a more positive self-image and better mental health.